Frequently Asked Questions

 Will the Gold Line trains cross intersections at street level or be elevated on bridges?

 Grade crossings are regulated by the California Public Utilities Commission and include at-grade crossings (where the train crosses a street at street level), grade-separated crossings (where the train crosses the street on a bridge and is therefore separated from street traffic) and pedestrian crossings (where pedestrians cross the tracks).
-There are about 50 total grade crossings included in the Glendora to Montclair project; about half are at-grade crossings and half are grade-separated crossings.
+There are about 50 total grade crossings included in the Glendora to Montclair project; about half are at-grade crossings and half are grade-separated.

-• Grand Avenue/Foothill Avenue (Glendora)
+• Grand Avenue/Foothill Avenue (Glendora) – completed

-• Route 66 (Glendora)
+• Route 66 (Glendora) – completed

-• Lone Hill Avenue (Glendora)
+• Lone Hill Avenue (Glendora) – completed

-• Bonita Avenue/Cataract Avenue (San Dimas)
+• Bonita Avenue/Cataract Avenue (San Dimas) – completed

-• Indian Hill Boulevard (Claremont)
+• Indian Hill Boulevard (Claremont) – future bridge (part of Pomona to Montclair segment)

-• Monte Vista Avenue (Montclair)
+• Monte Vista Avenue (Montclair) – future bridge (part of Pomona to Montclair segment)

 How long will it take to travel between Montclair and Pasadena?
 Between Montclair and Los Angeles?